 You're probably talking about a so-called "living trust" which is revocable by the grantor until the grantor's death and then converts to an irrevocable trust.
-The answer to your question depends on the language of the trust instrument, probably called a declaration of trust or a trust agreement....Read more »
+The answer to your question depends on the language of the trust instrument, probably called a declaration of trust or...Read more »

 We had a contract to sell our house.
 She didn't qualify for a loan.
 2 weeks later she buys an even more expensive house.
 Can she legally withhold financial information to prevent the sale from proceeding?

 If I understand correctly, you are a bit suspicious that the buyer may not have disclosed all of her financial information in applying for a loan precisly so she would not qualify and therefore could get out of the purchase agreement.
 A couple of thoughts....

 This answer may be a bit late but. . . . based only on the facts you've given, and assuming the contract is valid and created a binding obligation for you to sell, it seems you have to possibilities: (1) Go through with the sale.
 (2) Try to negotiate a resolution with the buyer which will...Read more »

 They had just signed an 18 mo. lease (2nd lease) and then lied about accepting a job offer in DC and it would create a hardship if they couldn't get out of the lease.
 I just found out they never moved and just wanted out of the lease.
 Am I stuck without recourse?